percona/pmm-doc/docs/dashboard.advanced-data-exploration.md

 The *Advanced Data Exploration* dashboard provides detailed information about the progress of a single Prometheus metric across one or more hosts.

-!!! note "Added NUMA related metrics"
+!!! alert alert-info "Note" "Added NUMA related metrics"
     Version added: 1.13.0

     This dashboard supports metrics related to NUMA.
 The names of all these metrics start with *node_memory_numa*.